 Medicare Fraud

 Medicare fraud happens when people submit fraudulent claims to the federal Medicare program.
 This can refer to billing for services not provided, upcoding charges, or providing unnecessary treatments.
-The investigations involve state and federal agencies, and having a former prosecutor like attorney Mehdi Essmidi can increase your chances of a favorable outcome.
+The investigations involve state and federal agencies, and having a former prosecutor like attorney Mehdi Essmidi can improve your chances of a favorable outcome.

 Medicaid Fraud